 The center of the 48 contiguous United States is located north of Lebanon, Kansas, coordinates 39°50′N 98°35′W.

-The closest point between the United States and Russia lies in the Bering Strait, which is a body of water that separates the northeastern most point of Russia from Alaska.
-Within the Bearing Strait are two small islands known as Big Diomede and Little Diomede.
-Russia owns Big Diomede and the United States owns Little Diomede.
+The closest point between the United States and Russia lies in the Bering Strait, a body of water separating Russia’s northeasternmost point from Alaska.
+Within the Bering Strait are two small islands known as Big Diomede and Little Diomede.
+Russia owns Big Diomede, and the United States owns Little Diomede.
 These islands are 2.4 miles apart at their closest points, but timewise, they are 21 hours apart since the International Timeline cuts right through them.

 It only takes six minutes for alcohol to affect your brain.